Loading. Please Wait....

 Some individuals and families have a limited understanding of how recovery works.
 Within their cultural context, they may perceive treatment as unnecessary or as a "cure."
 However, treatment is neither of these extremes.
 Instead, it is one step of the recovery process and provides clients with the tools they need to establish and maintain healthy routines.

-Culture can impact the development of substance misuse in the following ways:
+Culture and substance abuse relate in the following ways:

-Indian culture may cause some families to avoid seeking help out of shame or fear of being judged.
+Indian culture and substance abuse are interrelated, as culture may cause some families to avoid seeking help out of shame or fear of being judged.
 Families may also unintentionally enable their loved ones and facilitate addictive behaviours.
-The relationship between culture, family, and SUD is complicated and often requires various levels of care to treat effectively.
+The relationship between family, culture and substance abuse disorder is complicated and often requires various levels of care to treat effectively.

 Healthcare providers and therapists need to respect Indian culture when treating individuals in recovery.
 In many cases, this involves including extended family in the treatment process by educating them about the realities of SUD and informing them of how best to support their loved one.